 Why: ACT can help you with post-secondary planning, placement in courses once you get to college, and access to scholarships and other opportunities.

 Where: ACT Plus Writing can be taken at a national test center near you.
 Most of the time, this is the local high school.
 There is no remote option available.

-When: There is a single national test date, the second Saturday in April.
+When: There is a single national test date, the third Saturday in April.
 If you enroll at MNOHS in Quarter 4, there is a makeup date on the second Saturday in June.

 Also: If you have never taken ACT, MNOHS will reimburse you after you complete the test.
 If you are eligible for educational benefits (also called free and reduced lunch or FRL), ACT will pay for you to take the test up to two times.